AARP Hearing Center

 Unfortunately, no over-the-counter weight loss vitamin or supplement is going to magically help you slim down.

-“There are so many gimmicky, magic-bullet fixes out there that say, ‘Take this, you’ll lose weight,’” Willis says.
+“There are so many gimmicky, magic-bullet fixes out there that say, ‘Take this, you’ll lose weight,’ ” Willis says.
 “Your diet and lifestyle need to be squared away first.
 Before you consider supplements, do two things.
 First, get moving.
 Number two, change your diet.”

-Manufacturers of weight loss supplements don’t have to prove the accuracy of claims on their product labels, so it can be tough to know which ones, if any, are effective and safe, says Mark Huntington, M.D., a family medicine physician and professor at the University of South Dakota Sanford School of Medicine who has studied supplement effectiveness.
+Manufacturers of weight loss supplements don’t have to prove the accuracy of claims on their product labels, so it can be tough to know which ones, if any, are effective and safe, says Dr. Mark Huntington, a family medicine physician and professor at the University of South Dakota Sanford School of Medicine who has studied supplement effectiveness.

 In addition, nutritional supplements are hard to study because there can be varying concentrations of the active ingredient in each batch.